Claymm/mobile-application-design-intro/PITCHME.md

 - For feeding back the user on errors
     - While filling a form or performing an action
     - While simply navigating and using the application
-- What units to talk to?
+- What units to talk with?
-- What densities?
+- What densities do you need?

 ---